-- In a medium sauce pan, bring water and butter to a low boil over medium-high heat.
-Reduce heat to medium-low and add flour, stirring well until mixture forms a ball.
+- In a medium sauce pan, bring 1 cup water, ½ cup butter to a low boil over medium-high heat.
+Reduce heat to medium-low and add 1 cup flour, stirring well until mixture forms a ball.
 Remove from heat.
-Stir in eggs, one at a time, beating with spoon or large fork until dough is smooth.
-Beat additional 10 seconds to continue to increase volume of the dough.
+Stir in 4 eggs-one at a time, beating with wooden spoon or large fork until dough is smooth.
+Beat additional 10 to 15 seconds as this will increase the volume of the dough.

-- Using a tablespoon, drop dough into deep muffin tins.
-This doesn't have to be an exact measurement, but depending on how big you want your shells to be.
-Divide all the batter between 12 tins.
+- Using a Tablespoon, drop dough into deep muffin tins.
+This doesn't have to be an exact measurement, but depending on how big you want your pastry to be.
+Divide all the batter between 12 muffins.

 - Bake pastries for 25 to 35 minutes or until puffed and golden brown.
 (Might take longer in the non-stick pan at the lower temperature).
 Important that the puffs are golden/crisp or they may collapse.
 Even when they look done, I leave them in a full minute or so longer.
 Turn oven off and open the oven door.
 Pull oven rack out about half way and let shells sit for approximately 20 minutes.
 Remove from oven and cool completely in the muffin tin before removing to wire racks.
 If your shells stick a bit to the tins, gently use a fork or butter knife to pull them away from the sides of the pan.

-- Cook's note: Ingrid just baked the shells on a baking sheet about three inches apart, but my smart aunt decided the muffin tins make a nice shape to hold the cream.
+- Ingrid baked the pastries on a baking sheet about three inches apart, but my smart aunt decided the muffin tins make a nice shape to hold the cream.
 Either method works, but Ingrid's way will produce a little flatter shaped shell.
 If you prefer to make them on the baking sheet, be sure to line it with parchment paper before spooning or piping the choux pastry dough from a pastry bag.

 - For the custard cream filling:

-- Place the 4 egg yolks in a medium bowl.
+- Place 4 egg yolks in a medium bowl.
 Whisk them together and set aside.